News and Stories

 OS 1955

-Peter Hirschmann and I were the two scholarship boys starting in School House in September 1951.
-School House was also Headmaster, ‘Jimmy’ Higgs-Walker’s, house.
-It was rather unfairly favoured over its boarding rival, Johnsons, despite the gallant efforts of Johnsons’ housemaster, ‘Ernie’ Groves.
-Athens to Sparta!
-And ‘Jimmy’ favoured scholarship boys over all the rest!
+Peter Norman Hirschmann was born on 20 November 1937.
+He and I were the two scholarship boys starting together in School House in September 1951.
+The house was also home to the Headmaster, ‘Jimmy’ Higgs-Walker, and rather unfairly favoured over its boarding rival, Johnsons.

-My first memory of Peter Hirschmann has him eagerly urging me to read a book he was currently absorbed by: The Labrador Doctor, the autobiography of Wilfred Grenfell.
+My first memory of Peter has him eagerly urging me to read A Labrador Doctor: The Autobiography of Wilfred Thomason Grenfell.
 I remember thinking it was an eccentric choice for young chaps like us.
-But perhaps Peter already knew that medicine would be his calling.
-His father was a GP with a practice in Hampstead Garden Suburb.
+But perhaps Peter already knew that medicine would be his calling; his father was a GP with a practice in Hampstead Garden Suburb.

-As a thirteen year old, Peter, bless him, was the very image of the stereotypical swat.
-With round shoulders and spectacles, sallow complexion, and a nasal tone of voice, he was even less athletic – if that were possible – than myself.
+As a 13-year-old, Peter, bless him, was the very image of the stereotypical swot.
+With round shoulders and spectacles, sallow complexion and a nasal tone of voice, he was even less athletic – if that were possible – than myself.
 Yet there was a dignity about him and a degree of self-possession that commanded respect, before one even got to his intellectual giftedness and seriousness of purpose.
-This meant that he never got bullied.
-At my prep school – the Abbey, Ashhurst Wood – antisemitism among the boys had been rife.
-I don’t recall that ever being an issue at Sevenoaks in our time.
-That I didn’t get bullied myself I put down to the protection I enjoyed in that first year from my fag-master, a sub-prefect surnamed Joyce, a six-foot rugby forward who – to the confusion of all – occasionally produced sensitive abstract drawings in pen and ink.

-Throughout his years in Yorkshire, he was most active on the Leeds contemporary arts scene, lending energetic support to a range of local initiatives.
-With a discerning eye, he built up a significant collection of prints and other works on paper by modern British artists.
+Throughout his years in Yorkshire, Peter was active on the Leeds contemporary arts scene, lending energetic support to a range of local initiatives.
 He gave full licence to his love of theatre and classical music, never missing a concert of German lieder.
+And, with a discerning eye, he built up a significant collection of prints and other works on paper by modern British artists.

-Peter is survived by his wife, Denise, whom he married in 1968 and their two daughters Joanne and Catherine.
-He is remembered with great affection by all who knew him.
+Peter is survived by Denise, his wife since 1968, and their two daughters Joanne and Catherine.

 Robert Short (OS 1955)